WFUCSCCho/project-1-part-2-samcho-1/README.md

   c.
 Replace the instances of [XPBC], [YPBC], and [ZPBC] with the x-, y-, and z-dimensions of the water box (to the tenth place precision) from Step 8.

 10. Next we will use the NAMD configuration file template file dyna.temp to read in the MD simulation state from the previous step and continue for 1 ns.
 Again, this is a generic script for any biomolecule.
-You will need to modify it using the VS Code program.
+You will need to modify it using the __nano__ program.

   a.
 Open “dyna.temp” using __nano__.